Nosa Iyobosa Edokpolor

-Nosa Iyobosa Edokpolor (born 22 September 1996) is a Nigerian professional footballer who plays as a left-back for Austrian Football Bundesliga club Rheindorf Altach.
+Nosa Iyobosa Edokpolor (born 22 September 1996) is a Nigerian professional footballer who plays as a left-back, most recently for Lithuanian A Lyga club Kauno Žalgiris.

 Club career

 Early career

 Iyobosa Edokpolor began his career with SV Glanegg, before moving to the youth academy of FC St. Veit in 2006.
 In April 2012, he made his senior debut for the first team of St. Veit in the fourth-tier Kärntner Liga.
 In the 2011–12 season he made to a total of three league appearances.
 In the 2012–13 season, he made 15 appearances in the fourth division.
 In May 2014, he scored his first goal in a 5–2 defeat against SC Landskron.

 Ahead of the 2014–15 season, Iyobosa Edokpolor moved to Italy, where he joined the youth setup of the Palermo on loan.
 Playing for the U19 team, he made six appearances in the Campionato Primavera.

 Wolfsberger AC II

 Ahead of the 2015–16 season, Iyobosa Edokpolor returned to Austria and moved to the third-tier second team of Wolfsberger AC.
 In July 2015, he made his debut in the Austrian Regionalliga against Annabichler SV.
 In the 2015–16 season he made 27 Regionalliga appearances, with the second team of the Carinthian side, who suffered relegation to the Landesliga at the end of the season.